-Sodium nitrite/sodium thiosulfate (Injection)
+Sodium nitrite/sodium thiosulfate (By injection)

 Treats cyanide poisoning in adults and children.